eden-chung/Galactic-Gestures/README.md

 ## Installations needed:

 We highly recommend playing with the MobileNet model because it has the highest accuracy rate (~98%)!
 Every model needs different added libraries, so if you need to be wary of the specific libraries that you need.
-We do not recommend vision transformer at all because of the low accuracy rate (~25%) and it does not need any additional libraries installed other than the general libraries listed.

 ### General libraries/algorithms:
 - [SORT](https://github.com/abewley/sort)